manishp608/devlog/README.md

 New page addition possible.

-- Future updates to be done.
+- Future updates to be done as quickly as possible.